kilgarenone/differential-serving/README.md

 Once the build is finished, you will find a folder called `dist` at the project's root containing the 'modern' and 'legacy' assets.

 Then you could run `npm run serve` to view the app in a browser.
+Compare IE11 and modern browser.

 ## Credits